 #3: Using the Display Posts Shortcode Plugin

-Displaying recent posts in WordPress sidebar is quite easy, but what if you’d like to display them within WordPress post/page?
+Displaying recent posts in WordPress sidebar is quite easy, but what if you’d like to display them within the WordPress post/page?
 The easiest way is by using this “Display Post Shortcode” plugin that lets you show listings of blog posts without editing template files or knowing PHP code.
 There are no settings to configure, and you can use the arguments to add some extra options.
 It requires WordPress 3.0 or much higher versions.

 Upon activation, just edit a new or existing post where you’d like to add the recent posts.
 Here, just use the [display-posts] shortcode with custom parameters inside the post editor.
 A lot of parameters are available for your use, and below are some examples: